Feature Description

 ![]() |

-- Symbol Type: Provides different symbol types to meet various requirements and usage habits.
+- Symbol Type: Provides different symbol types to meet various needs and usage habits.

-- Simplified Marker: Displays point symbols in simplified form for clarity.
+- Simplified Marker: Displays point symbols in a simple form, clear and concise.

-- Traditional Marker: Displays point symbols following traditional nautical standards.
+- Traditional Marker: Displays point symbols in the traditional way, conforming to nautical standards.

 ![]() |